RV Window Insulation Tips for Summer and Winter

 Another popular choice is to cover your RV windows with Reflectix.
 Reflectix has excellent insulative properties.
 However, if sunlight is key to your sense of well-being, this may not be the best option for you.
 As its name suggests, Reflectix reflects the sunlight away and will not let it through.

-Reflectix may help insulate your RV, but it also repels a useful source of heat in the colder weather, that source of heat being the same sunlight mentioned above.
+Reflectix may help insulate your RV, but it also repels a useful source of heat in colder weather: the sunlight mentioned above.

 Because of this, many RVers put Reflectix in their windows at night and take it out during the day.
 Removing it allows the sun to warm the RV during the day.
 The problem here is that you have to take it down and put it back up daily.
 Also, sitting next to a single-pane window on a cold day can be a drafty experience.
 Some of those methods mentioned above may be better methods for insulating your RV’s windows.